2013 Lexus RX 350 Performance

-Test drivers write that the Lexus RX 350 isn’t a sporty SUV, but that it’s exceptionally comfortable, smooth and easy to drive.
-However, most write that they recommend against opting for the F Sport trim level, which has an unnaturally harsh ride.
-Edmunds notes that the F Sport’s performance was actually worse in most of its acceleration and braking tests than the base model.
+Test drivers write that the 2013 Lexus RX 350 isn’t a sporty SUV, but they add that it’s exceptionally comfortable, smooth and easy to drive.
+However, most recommend against opting for the F Sport trim level, which has an unnaturally harsh ride.
+Edmunds notes that the F Sport’s performance is actually worse in most of its acceleration and braking tests than the base model's.

 - "A corner-carver the 2013 RX is not, even with the firmer suspension of the F Sport.
 If driving excitement is your thing, look to the BMW X3 or Audi Q5." -- Kelley Blue Book